kim-judge/smoothie/README.md

 smoothie.fastq - data from smoothie sequencing experiment at The Perse School, Cambridge on 14/11/16.
 The flow cell was R9 and the sequencing kit was the Rapid Sequencing kit SQK-RAD001

-fruit_salad.fastq - data for the challenge.
+fruit_salad_canteen.fastq - data for the challenge.

 Challenge!
 I sequenced some DNA extracted from fruit salad I bought from our canteen.
 Can you determine what species it belongs to?